Outreach

 Knit for love, hope and healing.

 Participants in this caring ministry knit and crochet God’s love, care and warmth into shawls that are blessed before they are donated to those in need.
-Novice and well-experienced needlework group members knit prayer shawls, baby blankets and cancer caps in all sizes and shapes.
+Beginner as well as experienced knitters and crocheters make prayer shawls, wash cloths, pocket-sized prayer shawls, baby blankets and scarves.